-News and Announcements from SPI13.
-Exhibitors are welcome to publish their company news here.
+Here are press releases and announcements from SPI 2014.
+Exhibitors are welcome to post their news here too.

 Solar & Wind - Featured Product